Indeximal/FaceLapse/README.md

 black, white, transparent

 `-o <outputfolder>`: Folder where to put frames in the format: frame00000.png

-`-O`: Output to the same folder as last time, starting from the previous last frame.

 `-a`: Force all frames to be displayed for eye coordinate editing.